graphql/graphql-spec/rfcs/InputUnion.md

 ### Input polymorphism matches output polymorphism

-Any data structure that can be modeled with output type polymorphism should be able to be modeled with Input polymorphism.
+Any data structure that can be modeled with output type polymorphism should be able to be mirrored with Input polymorphism.
+Minimal transformation of outputs should be required to send a data structure back as inputs.

 ### Doesn't inhibit [schema evolution](https://graphql.github.io/graphql-spec/draft/#sec-Validation.Type-system-evolution)